-You will be responsible for the cost of a schedule of condition at the date of entry and a final inspection by a building surveyor, which is likely to cost in the region of £900 plus VAT.
+You will be responsible for the cost of a schedule of conditions at the date of entry and a final inspection by a building surveyor, which is likely to cost in the region of £900 plus VAT.
 The land must be reinstated to the condition at the date of entry prior to the agreement terminating.
 It will be a condition of the letting that you have public liability insurance with a minimum cover of £5 million for each individual claim.
 Please include with your application an ordnance survey plan or similar map identifying the land that is required.

 It is your responsibility to ensure that there is planning permission for the proposed use.
 If you are granted a licence or lease for a site, then planning permission may still be required.
-For planning enquiries please contact Development Central, email, firstname.lastname@example.org and telephone 03451 55 11 22 option 2.
+For planning enquiries please contact Development Central, by email, email@example.com and telephone 03451 55 11 22 option 2.